A naive young maid was seduced, told a lie and abandoned in a pregnant state.

 The entity of Anne Powell…

-There are several versions about the circumstances leading up to Anne Powell’s suicide.
+There are several versions about the circumstances leading up to this unfortunate young woman’s suicide.

-One story reports that a young woman, 16 year old Anne Powell, was unhappily married to an Englishman, who despite his faults as a husband, did build the large home for her.
-Anne fell in love with a German sailor who used her but didn’t love her.
+One story reports that a 16 year old Anne Powell was unhappily married to an Englishman, who despite his faults as a husband, did build the large home for her.
+But she fell in love with a German sailor who used her but didn’t love her.
 As she saw his ship leave, she threw herself down on the brick courtyard below.

-Another version of this story claimed that Anne was an indentured servant forced to marry Steele White, who was a jealous husband who threw her off the second floor.
+Another version of this story claims that Anne was an indentured servant forced to marry Steele White, a jealous husband who threw her off the second floor.
 This isn’t true because Steele White didn’t even live to see his building finished.

 Second Story: The home was at this time a boarding house.
-A young, naive, 16 year old maid, by the name of Anne Powell fell in love with a sailor/merchant marine and became pregnant by him.
-Instead of marrying her right away, he instead promised to return after this voyage in a few months and marry her then.
+Anne Powell, a young, naive, 16 year old maid, fell in love with a sailor/merchant marine and became pregnant by him.
+Instead of marrying her right away, he promised to return after a voyage in a few months and marry her then.
 Months passed and the sailor was a no show.
-Anne Powell found out that he never intended to come back because he was already married.
+Anne eventually found out that he never intended to come back because he was already married.

-A variation of this story: When she wasn’t working as a servant, Anne Powell was a flirtatious beauty, a bit of a tart and party animal and liked to have relationships with young men, perhaps hoping to marry up and out of her social status.
-She went to bed with a young sailor, fell in love with the lad who was just in it for a good time.
+Another variation of this story: When she wasn’t working as a servant, Anne was a flirtatious beauty, a bit of a tart and a party animal who liked to have relationships with young men, perhaps hoping to marry up and out of her social status.
+She went to bed with a young sailor, fell in love with the lad, who was just in it for a good time.
 When she turned up pregnant, he didn’t marry her right away but promised to return after his next voyage in a few months.
 A few months later, he was a no show, and had no intention of coming back.

 However it happened, Anne gambled and lost.
-Desperate, pregnant and heartbroken, Anne Powell then threw herself onto the bricks below.
+Desperate, pregnant and heartbroken, she then threw herself onto the bricks below.

 The sinister entity in the basement restaurant kitchen